Urban agriculture and agriculture-like sample zoning text available to local governments in Michigan

 Local government should encourage urban agriculture.
 But there needs to be proper safeguards and a consensus to balance agriculture activities without undesired impacts in the neighborhood.

-A new publication is now available to assist local governments prepare zoning regulations for agricultural activities in urban, suburban, urbanish areas.
-The Land Use Series: “Sample zoning for agriculture-like and urban agriculture” has been published and available for download at this webpage.
-This Michigan State University Extension publication was a collaborative effort by over a dozen experts from MSU and MSU Extension in government and public policy, agriculture, community food systems, as well as assistance from municipal attorneys who volunteered their time to this effort.
+When communities consider where to start on the topic of allowing select farm animals in more densely populated areas, Michigan State University Extension offers a helpful resource.
+A 2015 publication assists local governments when preparing zoning regulations for agricultural activities in urban, suburban, and generally more developed areas.
+The MSU Extension Land Use Series: “Sample zoning for agriculture-like and urban agriculture” is available for download.
+The publication was a collaborative effort by over a dozen experts from MSU and MSU Extension in government and public policy, agriculture, community food systems, as well as assistance from municipal attorneys who volunteered their time to this effort.

-This Land Use Series publication is to present a starting point for what aspects of agriculture can be regulated by local government.
-In the document is a sample zoning ordinance text amendment to be used to accommodate urban agriculture, agriculture in category 4 sites (as defined in the Site Selection GAAMP), in communities of over 100,000 population, and agriculture-like land uses.
+The Land Use Series publication presents a starting point for what aspects of agriculture can be regulated by local government.
+The document is a sample zoning ordinance text amendment to be used to accommodate urban agriculture, agriculture in Category 4 sites (as defined in the Site Selection Generally Accepted Agricultural and Management Practices [GAAMPs]), in communities of over 100,000 population, and agriculture-like land uses.

-It is anticipated that for any one community, the sample will appear to be overwritten.
+It is anticipated that for any one community, the sample will appear to be overly complex, providing too much detail and regulation.
 It is.
-The intent was to write it for use in large cities and rural townships covering all those bases.
-Intent is for a local government using the document to edit (mainly deleting) to craft a proposed zoning amendment for its own use.
+The intent was to write a sample ordinance for use in large cities and rural townships that covers all of the bases.
+The intent is for a local government to edit the document (mainly deleting) to craft a proposed zoning amendment for its own use.

 - When the land use is agricultural-like.
 That is, it is not agriculture, but has some but not all of the characteristics of agriculture.

 - When the land use is within a municipality with a population of 100,000 or more.
-This sample would be the zoning ordinance amendment to be adopted to allow for urban agriculture pursuant to the Generally Accepted Agricultural and Management Practices (GAAMPs) provisions delegating such authority back to local government.
+This sample would be the zoning ordinance amendment to be adopted to allow for urban agriculture pursuant to the GAAMPs provisions delegating such authority back to local government.

-- Certain aspects of farm markets (e.g., vehicle access and egress, building setbacks, parking (but not the surface of the parking lot), signs, beer breweries, bonfires, camping, carnival rides, concerts, corn mazes, distilleries, fishing pond, haunted barns/trails, mud runs, play-scapes, riding stables, and winery/hard cider associated with Farm Markets) pursuant to the Farm Market GAAMP provisions delegating such authority back to local government.
+- When provisions of the Farm Market GAAMP delegate authority to regulate certain aspects of farm markets (e.g. vehicle access and egress, building setbacks, parking - but not the surface of the parking lot, and signs).
+With full authority to regulate agriculture-like uses such as beer breweries, bonfires, camping, carnival rides, concerts, corn mazes, distilleries, fishing ponds, haunted barns/trails, mud runs, playscapes, riding stables, and winery/hard cider pursuant to the provisions delegating such authority back to local government.

-Allowing agriculture in urban, suburban and urbanish settings can be an important new economic niche for a community.
-It is important for every local government in Michigan to give serious consideration to this, as well as how it fits with local foods, and similar interests which are growing in popularity and importance.
-This publication also presents suggestions for whom to involve in such discussions and how to achieve consensus in the task of balancing local food interests and neighbor’s concerns about such activates near them.
+Allowing agriculture in urban, suburban and generally more developed settings is an important new economic niche for a community.
+MSU Extension’s Center for Regional Food Systems and the MSU-Detroit Partnership for Food, Learning, and Innovation provide key resources on developing integrated, sustainable food systems.
+It is important for every local government in Michigan to give serious consideration to strengthening local food systems.
+This publication also presents suggestions for determining key stakeholders and how to achieve consensus in the task of balancing local food interests and neighbors’ concerns.

 The sample zoning is full of these types of issues – all designed to prompt local government to think about them, see the recommended solutions, and help local government determine which types of agriculture can be allowed, where, and which regulations are appropriate.
-Obviously one does not just take the sample zoning text and adopt it.
-It first takes careful review, discussion and making public policy decisions.
+Obviously, one does not just take the sample zoning text and adopt it.
+It first takes careful review, discussion, and public policy decisions in the local context.

 - Introduction and use of the publication